 U.S. inflation is declining.
 So why did the Fed raise rates?

-- With the labour market still overheated, the Fed raised rates by 25 basis points at its July meeting
+- With the labor market still overheated, the Fed raised rates by 25 basis points at its July meeting

 - The Chinese government may start removing purchasing restrictions to bolster the country's housing market